An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2010-10-10. Copyright applies to this text.

 On this machine FIX$MULTI manages to win the join operations, if not equally decisive as on JAMIE4K.
 (But there are only two CPU:s here) Else, the observations for the fast group are the same as on the other machines.

-In the slow group, the CTE, the iterative method and MANYSELECT are very close to each other for the integer operations, in difference to JAMIE4K where there were distinct differences between them.
+In the slow group, the CTE, the iterative method and MANYSELECT are very close to each other for the integer operations, unlike JAMIE4K where there were distinct differences between them.
 For most operations, TBLNUM$IL is closer to XML than to the CTE, so it's a bit unfair to put it into the slow group here.

 First the numbers for JAMIE4K: